-A new approach on potholes
+A new approach to student housing

 Action to revitalise Ormskirk town centre

 - A 12-month pilot project to extend FREE parking to 3 hours on two weekdays from 10am and monitor the change in footfall.
 We’d also retain the short stay parking that Labour want to scrap.

 - £15,000 to promote additional markets and events in Ormskirk.

 - A thorough deep clean of Ormskirk Town Centre.

 - Match funded pot to maintain and improve shop fronts and Ormskirk town centre heritage.